Update

 of sources.

-When using it to add information, Papis formatting strings and Python expressions can be used.
+When using it to add information, Papis formatting patterns and Python expressions can be used.
 See below examples for more information.
 The command also tries to sanitise filenames so that they don’t contain any problematic characters.

-will abort on encountering an error.
+Normally, papis update will abort on encountering an error.
 If you want to

-skip errors and apply as many changes as possible, use the --batch
+skip errors and apply as many changes as possible, use the --batch flag.

 Examples